devopsguytm/image-promotion/README.md

 ## Deploy newly created image on OpenShift PROD cluster

-1. Check the newly Strapi image pushed from TEST cluster in `prod-env` project:
+1. Check the newly Strapi image pushed from test cluster in `prod-env` project:

 On OpenShift `PRODUCTION` cluster :
 ```